 Kaikōura is our classroom and it is where our adventure in learning begins……

 Our four school values are a central and well known part of our school.
 Our values programme teaches and develops our school values through weekly assemblies and classroom follow up lessons.
 We have expectations for each year group for the development of the New Zealand Curriculum Key Competencies and they are anintegral part of all our programmes.

 Sport is a very important part of our school programme and we offer a range of sporting opportunities to our students.
 Our after school soccer programme is very popular and it is a great time for our families to catch up.
 We also have a school netball team that competes against other teams in the district and we offer daily swimming lessons in Terms 1 and 4.

 We have a very well stocked music room and we are able to incorporate music into our classroom programmes.
 We have weekly whole school kapa haka and take part in cultural performances.
 We give our students the opportunity to be involved in a whole school production at least once during their time at our school.

 Whānau Meetings and Reporting

 The Linc-Ed Hero student management system allows us to regularly report to our families on their child’s progress throughout the year.
-We also use Seesaw to share learning with families.
 We offer a timetabled whānau meeting in Terms 2 and 3 to discuss well being, progress in relation to the National Curriculum and to create new goals together.